shawn2233/Rock-Paper-Scissors/README.md

 How It's Made:
 Tech used: HTML, CSS, JavaScript, Framework of choice

 This is one of the first projects I ever created and I'm happy with it.
-One day I wwill like to make another and change the theme, maybe add pictures instead of the buttons!
+One day I would like to make another and change the theme, maybe add pictures instead of the buttons!